 The Company's functional currency is U.K. pounds sterling, and our transactions are commonly denominated in that currency.
-However, a portion of expenses is incurred in other currencies, primarily U.S. dollars, and is exposed to the effects of this exchange rate.
-Since mid-2016, there has been significantly increased volatility in the exchange rate between the pound sterling and the U.S. dollar and an overall weakening of the pound sterling related to Britain's exit from the European Union.
+However, a portion of expenses are incurred in other currencies, primarily U.S. dollars, and are exposed to the effects of this exchange rate.

 Although the Company is based in the United Kingdom, it sources active pharmaceutical ingredient, raw materials, research and development, manufacturing, consulting and other services worldwide, including from the United States, the European Union and India.
 Any weakening of the pound sterling against the currencies of such other jurisdictions makes the purchase of such goods and services more expensive for the Company.
 The Company seeks to minimize this exposure by maintaining currency cash balances at levels appropriate to meet foreseeable short to mid-term expenses in these other currencies.
 The Company thus holds a significant portion of cash and cash equivalents in U.S. dollars and will therefore report the impact of exchange rates movements on these balances.